 Women who want to become surrogate mothers in Texas are lucky: Texas offers favorable surrogacy law, excellent medical care and IVF centers in Houston and Dallas.
-Texas is a great state to live in to be a surrogate mother!
+It is great to be a surrogate in Texas!

 - Has delivered a child of their own, and is currently parenting at least one child.